-Working in partnership with UK beekeepers, the Honey Monitoring Scheme aims to use honeybees to monitor long-term changes in the condition and health of the countryside.
-However, we need the help of beekeepers if this scheme is to work.
+Working in partnership with UK beekeepers, the National Honey Monitoring Scheme (NHMS) aims to use honeybees to monitor long-term changes in the condition and health of the UK countryside.
+However, we need the help of beekeepers for the scheme to work.

-All the data we collect will be totally confidential, but this information will help us understand how the environmental factors affect honeybees.
-Ultimately we aim to create a long-term archive of honey (and potentially in the future other hive products such as pollen stores) to support future research into beekeeping.
+All the data we collect will be totally confidential, but this information will help us understand how environmental factors affect floral resources.
+Further, in creating a long-term archive of honey (and potentially other hive products such as pollen stores) we hope to support future research into beekeeping.

 A subset of honey samples are tested for the presence of a panel of ~90 pesticide residues, to understand what honey bees are exposed to whilst foraging and the degree to which these exposures accumulate in honey.

 Honeybees and wild bees are particularly susceptible to exposure to pesticide use in agriculture and other situations.
 Pesticides are found throughout the countryside and for many bees feeding on flowering crops or on wildflowers next to agricultural fields is commonplace.
 This makes them particularly susceptible to exposure to pesticides used on these crops or the wildflowers near them.
 While many insects may be exposed to pesticides, they can be a particular risk for bees as not just the adult workers but also the larvae, queen and nurse bees feed on contaminated pollen and nectar.